mohitsindhuthegreat/sumit-ki-site/replit.md

 ## Overview

-This is a modern, full-stack web application for Mahech Internet Cafe, built as a business landing page with contact form functionality.
-The application showcases the cafe's services, pricing, and facility information while providing a way for customers to contact the business.
+This is a comprehensive, full-stack web application for Mahech Internet Cafe, built as a complete online solution hub.
+The application provides extensive digital services including government ID assistance, banking & bill payments, printing services, online form filling, travel booking, and more.
+It serves as a one-stop digital solution platform for the community.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Bilingual support: English and Hindi throughout the interface.
+Focus on comprehensive service coverage with professional presentation.

 ## System Architecture